Rathdrum Prairie Aquifer

 The Rathdrum Prairie Aquifer (RPA) is a deposit largely made up of sand, gravel, cobbles, and boulders.
 The RPA covers an area of approximately 211 square miles in Idaho and extends from Lake Pend Oreille south to Coeur d’Alene and Post Falls and then west to the Idaho-Washington border.
 The aquifer extends into Washington and becomes part of the larger Rathdrum-Spokane Aquifer.

 Water recharges the RPA through precipitation, runoff from the surrounding upland areas, and leakage from surrounding lakes.
-The water table is at an elevation of about 2,060 feet near Lake Pend Oreille and about 1,980 feet at the Idaho-Washington state line.
-The larger Rathdrum-Spokane Aquifer supplies drinking water to approximately 100,000 people in Kootenai County, Idaho and another 400,000 people in Spokane County, Washington.
+The water table is at an elevation above mean sea level of about 2,060 feet near Lake Pend Oreille and about 1,980 feet at the Idaho-Washington state line.
+The larger Rathdrum-Spokane Aquifer supplies drinking water to approximately 100,000 people in Kootenai County, Idaho, and another 400,000 people in Spokane County, Washington.

 Evolving Use of the Aquifer